-The good news is that you can use LATCH to secure the seat in booster mode, regardless of the child’s weight.
+In booster mode, you can use LATCH to secure the seat, regardless of the child’s weight.

 I installed the seat in the captain’s chair and the third row passenger side of a 2010 Odyssey and in the driver’s side rear seat of a 2007 Honda Civic and had no trouble getting a tight, almost effortless installation.
 The only issue I had was getting the top tether tight enough in the Civic, but that’s an issue with many seats in that car due to the position of the tether anchor.
 Here it is in the third row of the Odyssey at its highest setting, and in the Civic in the third setting (second-highest).

 The Performance Sport has a quick-flip recline feature which I would have missed entirely had I not seen a chart touting it.
 It’s a foot on the bottom of the seat that can flip forward to give the seat a bit more recline.
 A couple issues with the recline:

 First, I read through the manual four times and saw no mention of the recline feature at all.
 It is possible that I missed it, but I specifically looked for it—many times—and saw nothing.
 I don’t know if there are situations where it’s not allowed, if it’s allowed in booster mode, etc. (Incidentally, Recaro says the vehicle seat should be upright when installing the Performance Sport, so that can interfere with the ability for a reclined child restraint to fit well.)